 - Global Village Hawaii is always open to student suggestions.
-Through suggestions we are able to build our school so that it meets our students' needs and expectations. - You will find the suggestion box located on the table across from the Anytime Activity Board. - Please put your suggestion on the sheet. - You have the option to leave your name or not.
+Through suggestions we are able to build our school so that it meets our students' needs and expectations. - You will find the suggestion box located near the front desk. - Please put your suggestion on the sheet. - You have the option to leave your name or not.
 Place the suggestion in the box and we will review the suggestion. - Your suggestions are valuable and important.
 Please feel free to make any suggestions on how we can improve to make Global Village Hawaii the best school possible.